Stability, bounded generation and strong boundedness: Bounded generation by conjugates of root elements in Chevalley groups

 \begin{proof} The proof strategy is essentially an adaptation of the strategy from Gvozdevsky's \cite{gvozdevsky2023width} applied to the corresponding proof in \cite{MR1044049} showing bounded generation by root elements for ${\rm Sp}_4(R)$ where $R$ is a ring of S-algebraic integers in a number field.
 But rather than tediously going through the entire argument, as we did for ${\rm SL}_3$ to show that everything works the same way for $\tilde{R}$ as it does for $R$, we only touch on the main differences: The first part of the proof for ${\rm Sp}_4(\tilde{R})$ consists of reducing a given element $A\in{\rm Sp}_4(\tilde{R})$ to an element $A_2$ of the subgroup

-of ${\rm Sp}_4(\tilde{R})$ by multiplying with $12=11+1$ elementary matrices.
-This step essentially follows by doing the stability argument of \cite[P.109]{MR1044049} twice (with the $+1$ to ensure that the $(1,1)$-entry of $A$ is coprime to $I$ to begin with).
+of ${\rm Sp}_4(\tilde{R})$ by multiplying with $13=11+2$ elementary matrices.
+This step essentially follows by doing the stability argument of \cite[P.109]{MR1044049} twice (with the $+2$ to ensure that the second component of the $(1,1)$ and $(2,1)$-entries of $A$ are coprime to $I$ to begin with).
 Second, one has to show the following claim:

 \begin{claim} Each element $B\in{\rm SL}_2(\tilde{R})$ with first row $(u,v)$ can by multiplying $B$ with four elementary matrices be transformed into an element with first row $(u_1,v_1^2).$ \end{claim}